Communities as Drivers

 - North & South Chhattisgarh DC

 - North Odisha DC

 The world is aiming to achieve 17 Sustainable Development Goals (SDGs) by 2030.
 They cover a broad range of interconnected issues, from economic growth to social issues to global public goods.

 India is ranked low on global development indices, and will be an important factor in achieving many of these global goals.
 Meeting this challenge demands a strong partnership among government, the private sector, and development organisations.

-In 2014, PRADAN charted out a road map to multiply our impact.
+In 2022-23, PRADAN charted out a road map to multiply our impact.
 Our energies today focus on bringing about multi-dimensional results through comprehensive empowerment of people in the poorest pockets of the country.
-By 2022, we plan to reach 10 million people across 12,500 villages in the 7 states where we operate.
+By 2030, we plan to reach 10 million households and 50 million people across the states where we operate.